whiplashomega/elthelas2/data/spellsv2/shape-water.markdown

 **Damage**: []

-You choose an area of water that you can see within range and that fits within a 5-foot cube.
+You choose an area of water that you can see within range and that fits within a 1m cube.
 You manipulate it in one of the following ways:

-* You instantaneously move or otherwise change the flow of the water as you direct, up to 5 feet in any direction.
+* You instantaneously move or otherwise change the flow of the water as you direct, up to 1m in any direction.
 This movement doesn’t have enough force to cause damage.
 * You cause the water to form into simple shapes and animate at your direction.
 This change lasts for 1 hour.
 * You change the water’s color or opacity.
 The water must be changed in the same way throughout.
 This change lasts for 1 hour.
 * You freeze the water, provided that there are no creatures in it.
 The water unfreezes in 1 hour.